PokeAlert/PokeAlert/README.md

 PokemonGO server only accept 1 request every 10 second per account.
 This means that if a scan is composed of 25 scan points, it will take 250seconds to complete, which is over 4 minutes.
 This is VERY slow.
 But with PokeAlert you can add more than one account.
 This will increase the request rate and finish the scans much faster.

+Example:
+A scan of 400m is composed of 25 scan points (meaning there is gonna be 25 requests with 25 different location)

+each scan point is associated to 1 account

+Scenario with 1 account:
+point1/account1, point2/account1, point3/account1, point3/account1 ... point25/account1

+Remember 1 account can only make 1 request every 10 second.. so to finish the scan it will take 250seconds = over 4minutes

+Scenario with 5 account:
+point1/account1, point2/account2, point3/account3, point4/accoun4, point5/account5, point6/account1, point7/account2 ... point25/account5

+point1,2,3,4,5 will be made at the same time point6,7,8,9,10 will respectively wait until 10sec is passed for each account point6,7,8,9,10 will be made at the same time point11,12,13,14,15 will respectively wait until 10sec is passed for each account point11,12,13,14,15 will be made at the same time point16,17,18,19,20 will respectively wait until 10sec is passed for each account point16,17,18,19,20 will be made at the same time

+**This total to (theoretically) 30 seconds for a 400m scan instead of 4 minutes when using 1 account**

 1) Tap on the options (Top-Right corner)

 2) Tap on "Add Extra Accounts"